shreepublic/wh-support-docs/docs/prerequisites/prerequisites-802.md

 #### Universal Access desktop browser support

 Universal Access has been specifically developed for public facing applications so browser support has been extended in this area.
 While every effort is made to ensure that the classic Universal Access application uses standard web technologies and formats that are compatible with all browsers, the browsers, only the specified browsers are officially supported.
-For information about browser support for the Universal Access Responsive Web Application, see [add link].
+For information about browser support for the Universal Access Responsive Web Application, see [Prerequisites and supported software](https://www.ibm.com/docs/en/spm/8.0.2?topic=server-prerequisites-supported-software).

 |Supported software|Version|Details|
 |------------------|-------|-------|